sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Cervical-Nucleus/README.md

 <b>2.
 Color Space Conversion:</b><br>
 We converted augmented training and test images from RGB to HSV color space.
-This transformation aids in identifying blue cell nuclei regions, which appear green in HSV, potentially improving segmentation performance.
+This transformation aids in identifying dark blue cell nuclei regions, which appear green in HSV, potentially improving segmentation performance.
 <br>
 <br>